nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/TOPST/readme.md

 # Transform to Open Science (TOPS) Training Solicitation

 Transform to Open Science Training or "TOPST" is a Research Opportunities in Space and Earth Science (ROSES) solicitation.
 TOPST is solicitation F.14 and can be found [here](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=860824/solicitationId=%7BAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7D/viewSolicitationDocument=1/F.14_TOPST_Amend46.pdf).

-Resources on proposal development are [here](./proposal_resources.md)
+Resources on proposal development are available [here](./proposal_resources.md).

 TOPST element solicits proposals for: